madisonmay/CommonRegex/README.md

     >>> parser = CommonRegex()
     >>> parser.times("When are you free?
 Do you want to meet up for coffee at 4:00?")
     ['4:00']

+Please note that this module is currently English/US specific.